ftw-soft/rundeck-api-client/README.md

     echo 'roles: ', implode(', ', $token->getRoles()), PHP_EOL;
     echo 'is expired: ', $token->isExpired() ? 'yes' : 'no', PHP_EOL;
 }
 ```

-You could also create your own resources and entities for it's result and create a pull request
+Feel free to add your own resources and entities to this package by creating a new [pull request](https://github.com/ftw-soft/rundeck-api-client/pulls).